jasmineiris/cs177_Iro/README.md

 (in progress)

+## Functional Specification

-## Overview
+### Overview

-**Iro** is browser-based, interactive, educational game for children to learn how to distinguish colors and count yellow color balls for a period of time.
+**Iro** is browser-based, interactive, educational game for children to learn how to distinguish colors and count objects within a time-limited period.

-## Requirements
+### Requirements

-- Platform-independent game that can be played in any modern web browser.
+- Platform-independent: can be played in any modern web browser.
 - Coded in Javascript, HTML, and CSS.
 - Colorful splash/intro screen that provides entry (via clicking) to game instructions.
 - Colorful, dynamic game instructions, which transitions automatically after a few seconds to the game.